rifat328/Dice-Game-Challenge/README.md

 2. Navigate to the project directory: cd Dice-Game-Challenge

-3. Open `index.html` in your browser to start the game.
+3. Open `index.html` in your browser.
+If it doesn't work use live servers to preview and play.
+You can use the Vscode live server extension.

 ## Contributors